 |1 tsp prepared mustard (I like Dijon)|

 - If you want to make this casserole a bit lower in fat you can use “Light” luncheon meat rather than the full fat.
 You can also use the luncheon meat which is a mix of ham and bacon for another delicious version.

 - The hardest part of this recipe is getting the luncheon meat out of the can.
 I find this is a lot easier if I run a sharp knife around the inside edge of the tin, wiggling it a bit to loosen the luncheon meat first.
 This helps to create an air pocket.
 You can also remove the bottom of the tin with a can opener and carefully push it out.

-- If you are a smaller family, this recipe can very easily be cut in half by using one (6-oz) tin of luncheon meat, 1 (14-oz) tin of beans, cutting the onion in half and then using ½ TBS of flour and ½ tsp mustard.
+- If you are a smaller family, this recipe can very easily be cut in half.
+Use one (6-oz) tin of luncheon meat, 1 (14-oz) tin of beans, cut the onion in half, and use ½ TBS of flour and ½ tsp mustard.
 When I do this, I leave the amounts of maple syrup and cheese the same.

 - You can use regular ballpark mustard, but I like to use Dijon mustard because it packs a tiny bit of heat.
 That goes very well with the other flavors in this casserole.

 - Place the casserole on a baking dish for ease of popping it into the oven and easier removal when done.

 How To Make the Spam and Bean Recipe?